Charge Induction in Metals and Non-metals

 Solution :

-• This topic is important from not only practical point of view but also theory exam point of view
+• This topic is important not only from a practical point of view but also theory exam point of view